 Hello!
-I'm Mary, and I imagine you are here because our paths have crossed in some way, either scientifically or musically.
+I'm Mary, and I imagine you are here because our paths have crossed in some way, either musically or scientifically.
 Here are some bits about my life and how I got to where I am today.

 I trained as a molecular biologist at university and graduated with honors from the University of Maryland with a degree in biology (specialization of cell and molecular biology and genetics).
-Even though my days at the lab bench / Drosophila (fruit flies) are behind me, I'm still what you call a boffin when it comes to anything geeky or scientific.
+Even though my days at the lab bench / Drosophila (fruit flies) are long behind me, I'm still what you call a boffin when it comes to anything geeky or scientific.
 I still hard code HTML.
 By hand.
 I am also an accredited Editor with the Board of Editors of the Life Sciences, a measure of my editorial proficiency in clinical and basic science writing.

 Music writing and promotion

-But music was always my first love.
+Music was always my first love.
 I started taking piano lessons at age 3, and while I don't play (much) anymore I can still pick out melodies from days gone by and have an exceptional memory of songs and lyrics.
 I sang in school choir (lead alto) for as long as I can remember.
-(My high school choir teacher cried when I told her I would be majoring in biology, not voice or piano, in university.
+My high school choir teacher cried when I told her I would be majoring in biology, not voice or piano, in university.
 That was a tough moment, but needs must sometimes, and it was imperative at the time that I get a "normal" job.

 These days, I play bass (a black 5-string ESP named Blake), sing, and write songs and poetry in my spare time.
 As a music writer, I appreciate good songwriting and take great joy in analyzing song lyrics; whenever I'm feeling particularly inspired, I'll post my thoughts on my music interpretation site Music in Notes.

-So it should come as no surprise based on my love of music that I'm also the editor and owner of my own UK/U.S./IE music Web site, There Goes the Fear (established in 2006), where I joined as USA editor in August 2009 and became editor and owner in August 2010.
+I am the owner and Editor-in-Chief of UK/US/IE music Web site There Goes the Fear (established in 2006), where I joined as USA editor in August 2009 and became editor and owner in August 2010.
 The site was nominated 4 years running (2009, 2010, 2011 and 2012, until they stopped the event) in the Best Blog Category in music industry Web site Record of the Day's annual Awards for Music Journalism.
 The site became dormant as of 5 April 2019 and will not be updated except in special circumstances, such as to preview a special show at the Kennedy Space Center starring Duran Duran, part of the NASA's 50th anniversary celebration of the Apollo 11 moon landing on 16 July 2019.

-While my site and the writings of my contributors bring our readers coverage of established bands already considered mainstream, the mission of TGTF is simple: to support talented up-and-coming acts and help them get to the stage where being a musician can lead to a sustainable career.
+While There Goes the Fear (TGTF) brought our readers coverage of established bands already considered mainstream, the mission of TGTF was simple: to support talented up-and-coming acts and help them get to the stage where being a musician can lead to a sustainable career.
 I am a well-known and respected member of the music industry for my tireless championing of indie bands and for my hard-working ethic.

-Press coverage I've done in the past covering events on three continents include but are not limited to:
+Press coverage I've done in the past covering events on three continents include:

 - Dot to Dot festival in Nottingham in 2009 for PopWreckoning